-This community is dominated by bluebunch wheatgrass and shortgrasses with moderate overstory of Wyoming big sagebrush.
-Wyoming big sagebrush increases in species composition when bluebunch wheatgrass decreases because of improper grazing management and lack of fire and brush control.
+Bluebunch wheatgrass and needleandthread share dominance in this community.
+There may be a moderate overstory of Wyoming big sagebrush.
+Needleandthread and Wyoming big sagebrush increase in species composition when bluebunch wheatgrass decreases because of improper grazing management and lack of fire and brush control.
 Bluebunch wheatgrass will have lower relative production and lower total production than in the Bluebunch Wheatgrass Community (1.1).
-Other grass species that are more tolerant to grazing and likely to increase compared to the Reference Plant Community include Sandberg bluegrass, prairie junegrass, and western/thickspike wheatgrass (Pascopyrum smithii, Elymus trachycaulus).
-Some increaser forbs species include western yarrow (Achillea millefolium), hoods phlox (Phlox hoodii), scarlet globemallow (Sphaeralcea coccinea), hairy goldenaster (Heterotheca villosa), and pussytoes (Antennaria spp.).
+Other grass species that are more tolerant to grazing and likely to increase compared to the Reference Plant Community include Sandberg bluegrass (Poa secunda), prairie junegrass (Koeleria macrantha), and western/thickspike wheatgrass (Pascopyrum smithii, Elymus trachycaulus).
+Some increaser forbs species include western yarrow, hoods phlox (Phlox hoodii), scarlet globemallow (Sphaeralcea coccinea), hairy goldenaster (Heterotheca villosa), and pussytoes (Antennaria spp.).
 Fringed sagewort is a shrub that also increases under prolonged drought or heavy grazing.
 Heavy continuous grazing will reduce plant cover, litter, and mulch.
 Bare ground will increase and expose the soil to erosion.
 Litter and mulch will move off-site as plant cover declines.
-As long as the canopy cover remains > 50% and production of bluebunch wheatgrass is > 10% of total biomass production, the site can return to the Bluebunch Wheatgrass Community (Pathway 1.2A).
+As long as the canopy cover remains > 50% and production of bluebunch wheatgrass is < 10% of total biomass production, the site can return to the Taller Bunchgrass Community (Pathway 1.2A).
 The Mixed Bunchgrass (1.2) and the Shrubland Community (1.3) are "At-Risk" Communities.
 The transition to the Altered State (2) can occur from any community within the Taller Bunchgrass State (1), it is not dependant on an increase of woody canopy cover, but on the decrease of bluebunch wheatgrass composition to < 10%.
 When overgrazing continues, increaser species such as Sandberg and native forb species will become more dominate and this triggers the transition from the Taller Bunchgrass State (1).
 Fire and/or brush control can be used to maintain the site in the Taller Bunchgrass State (1) as long as bluebunch wheatgrass production does not fall below 10%.
-Until the Mixed Bunchgrass Community (1.2) crosses the threshold into the Altered State (2), this community can be managed back toward the Bluebunch Wheatgrass Community (1.1) using management practices including prescribed grazing combined with prescribed burning and strategic brush control.
+Until the Mixed Bunchgrass Community (1.2) crosses the threshold into the Altered State (2.0), this community can be managed back toward the Bluebunch Wheatgrass Community (1.1) using management practices including prescribed grazing combined with prescribed burning and strategic brush control.
 It may take several years to make this shift, depending upon weather and aggressiveness of grazing management and brush treatment.
 Fire can be used to control smaller shrubs and trees.
 Chemical or mechanical treatment of larger shrubs and trees may be necessary in older stands.
 Without any form of brush control, woody species continue to increase in canopy cover.
 Once woody canopy exceeds approximately 20% and attains reproductive capability, a shift to the Shrubland Community (1.3) has occurred.